solita/solita.github.com/_posts/2014-10-01-simple-deployment-pipeline.md

 ## We are not Twitter.
 Neither are you.

 Some of the "best practice" references come from famous product shops, such as Twitter, Etsy, Google and Facebook.
 Their context is very different from average project team's context.
 Most of the software teams are not running hundreds of servers with dozens of applications.
-My context is basically handling few applications, one team and perhaps a dozen servers or so.
+Our context is basically handling a couple applications, one team and perhaps a dozen servers or so.
 Still, I prefer that installations are automated and servers do not break arbitrarily because of human errors.

 ## [Shipping is a feature!](http://www.joelonsoftware.com/items/2009/09/23.html)

+As Joel Spolsky succintly put it, Shipping is indeed a important feature.
 Let's separate the concerns of this fundamental feature.
-Let's stick with the basics:
+The basic problems are these:

 * how to use version control to manage changes in source code (branching model/process)
 * building the package (compilation and dependency management)